Managing Campaigns in ZipTier

 - Based on Analytics Feedback

-If campaign analytics show prospects asking questions the AI cannot answer, you can update the knowledge base by adding missing documents, FAQs, or product details. - Fixing Collateral Issues
+If campaign analytics show prospects asking questions the AI cannot answer, you can update the knowledge base by adding missing documents, web pages, FAQs, or product details. - Fixing Knowledge Base Issues

-If you notice outdated, inaccurate, or incomplete information in uploaded documents. - Optimizing Engagement
+If you notice outdated, inaccurate, or incomplete information in uploaded documents or crawled web pages. - Optimizing Engagement

-If engagement rates are low, you might edit the welcome message or conversation starters to make them more compelling and relevant. - Lead Capture Adjustments
+If engagement rates are low, you might edit the welcome message or conversation starters to make them more compelling and relevant. - User Information Adjustments

-If the sales team requests more (or fewer) data points, you can update lead capture fields — for example, adding "Company Size" for enterprise leads or simplifying the form for a top-of-funnel campaign. - Extending Campaign Duration
+If the sales team requests more (or fewer) data points, you can update user information fields — for example, making Number of Employees mandatory for enterprise leads or setting fields to Don't Ask for a top-of-funnel campaign. - Extending Campaign Duration

 If a campaign is performing well, you can extend the end date, so the AI Assistant remains live beyond the originally planned timeframe.